artic92/configurations/README.md

 `CONFIGURE_XFCE`

 * This variable controls configuration of the `xfce` environment.
 A value of `0` means the configuration is not installed.

+`CONFIGURE_TEAMVIEWER`

+* This variable controls configuration of `teamviewer`.
+A value of `0` means the configuration is not installed.

 ## Contributing